Takeaways

 Creatine’s benefits for athletic performance are most noticeable in high-intensity, short-duration activities.
 This includes sports like powerlifting, sprinting, and team sports with repeated intense efforts.[20]

 In sprinting, creatine can improve performance in distances up to 300 meters.
-A study on elite sprinters found that creatine supplementation improved 100-meter sprint times5.
-The benefits were most obvious later in a competition, suggesting that creatine helps to maintain performance across multiple efforts.
+A study on elite sprinters found that creatine supplementation improved 100-meter sprint times.
+The benefits were most obvious later in a competition, suggesting that creatine helps to maintain performance across multiple efforts.[21]

 Although creatine has limited direct effects on endurance, it can still be beneficial for endurance athletes.
 It can improve performance in high-intensity intervals during endurance sports.
 For example, a cyclist may use creatine to improve their ability to sprint at the end of a race.[23]